naturalneuralnet/de-capstone-project/README.md

 ## Project Details and User Stories

 I chose a UFO sighting dataset as I've always been intrigued by reports.
-The dataset can be found on kaggle thanks to user x.
+The dataset can be found on Kaggle [here](https://www.kaggle.com/datasets/NUFORC/ufo-sightings)

+This dataset was scraped, geolocated, and time standardized from NUFORC data by Sigmond Axel [here](https://github.com/planetsig/ufo-reports).

 ### User Stories

 - [x] I want to load the data from the source so I can clean, transform and visualise it to generate insights.
 - [x] I want to clean the data by removing nulls, standardising formats and dropping unnecessary columns using pandas so I can have a clean dataset to work with.
 - [x] I want to enrich the dataset by transforming the data into new information using aggregation, summarisation and feature generation so I can have an interesting dataset to generate insights from.
-- [ ] I want to load the enriched dataset into streamlit so I can create filters and visualisations such as bar charts and scatter plots in order to discover insights to share.
+- [x] I want to load the enriched dataset into streamlit so I can create filters and visualisations such as bar charts and scatter plots in order to discover insights to share.
 - [x] I want to write unit tests for major functions that load, clean and transform the data so I can ensure my code is functional and consistent.